Cherepovets, Vologda Oblast, Russia

 Finalist International Living Steel Competition 2008

-Hugh Broughton Architects was chosen as one of 12 finalists in the international Living Steel competition to develop innovative housing concepts for steelworkers in Cherepovets in northern Russia.
+Hugh Broughton Architects were chosen as one of 12 finalists in the international Living Steel competition to develop innovative housing concepts for steelworkers in Cherepovets in northern Russia.
 The practice was selected from an initial application of over 1000 firms from around the world.
 Drawing heavily from the firm’s groundbreaking work for extreme environments, the proposals explore the application of modular prefabricated components to the mass housing market.

 The contemporary homes were inspired by some of Russia’s most distinctive domestic architectural features.
 The open fireplace, at the core of the Russian house, is pivotal, as are the colourful exteriors.
 The integration of these elements helped to create houses with a cultural reference while retaining the image of sustainable contemporary dwellings.